AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 =========================

 Before discussing the interface for adding different types of constraints, it is helpful to briefly overview how we represent a phases's variables when formulating an optimization problem.
-In general we portion a trajectory with :math:`n` states into each time-varying portion :math:`\vec{V}_i` of each full-state followed by the
+In general we partition a trajectory with :math:`n` states into each time-varying portion :math:`\vec{V}_i` of the ODE's inputs followed by the
 ODE parameters, :math:`\vec{P}`, and the phase's static parameters, :math:`\vec{S}`, below.

 .. math::